python/cpython/Doc/using/mac.rst

 The Mac-specific modules are documented in :ref:`mac-specific-services`.

-Python on Mac OS 9 or earlier can be quite different from Python on Unix or Windows, but is beyond the scope of this manual, as that platform is no longer supported, starting with Python 2.4.
-See http://www.cwi.nl/~jack/macpython for installers for the latest 2.3 release for Mac OS 9 and related documentation.

 .. _getting-osx:

 Getting and Installing MacPython
 ================================

-Mac OS X 10.4 comes with Python 2.3 pre-installed by Apple.
+Mac OS X 10.5 comes with Python 2.5 pre-installed by Apple.
 However, you are encouraged to install the most recent version of Python from the Python website (http://www.python.org).
 A "universal binary" build of Python 2.5, which runs natively on the Mac's new Intel and legacy PPC CPU's, is available there.